assembl/assembl/doc/backups.rst

  - The user running the script has access over ssh to the backup server with key authentication (no passphrase).
 Typically, this will be the ``www-data`` user.
+ - The user running the script has access over ssh to itself with key authentication (no passphrase).

 The script takes two environment variables: